camratchford/dotfiles/README.md

 - `.git-templates`
   - What git copies into every new git repo's `.git` directory, the only custom component here is the `.git-templates/info/exclude` file which contains a list of stuff that should definetly not be included in a git commit.
 - `.local/lib/bash-libs`
-  - A collection of useful bash scripts
+  - A collection of useful bash functions, sorted by category into separate files.
 - `.local/share/cron.d`
-  - A set of directories configured by the `install.sh` script to have their contents executed periodically
+  - A set of directories configured by the `install.sh` script to have their contents executed periodically by `run-parts`.
+  - Same idea as `/etc/cron.{daily,hourly,weekly,yearly}`, including monthly rather than yearly.
   - `.local/share/cron.d/{daily,hourly,monthly,weekly}`
 - `.local/share/logrotate`
   - Contains `logrotate.conf`